rust-basel/rust-basel.github.io/content/blog/rust-workshop-2/index.md

 image = "banner.png"
 +++

-# DRAFT - Date is still in discussion

 Our second Rust workshop in Basel.
 This time it's about fullstack Rust.
 Writing you backend, and also your frontend in the rust programming language.

-For this workshop we will use [dioxus](https://dioxuslabs.com/), where you can write your fullstack web application completely in rust.
+For this workshop we will use [dioxus](https://dioxuslabs.com/), where you can write your front end completely rust.
 It also offers UI native for desktop and even for mobile apps.

-So what does this workshop look like?
-Having the insights from our previous workshop, we will split the workshop into small digestible parts.
-The first part will be going through the parts we need for the hands on part, where we explain basic concepts of the dioxus framework.

-The second part will be a hands-on part, where we will build a web app, where you can log in with an oAuth procedure.

-## Part 1

-- Intro: Fullstack Frameworks - examples from e.g. Svelte - 15 min
-- Components: Write your first re-usable component in dioxus - 60 min
-- Stateful Components: How to have stateful components in dioxus - 20 min
-- Requests: How to request things on the internet? - 20 min

-## Part 2: Hands-on

-In this part we will go through all parts needed, so you can login to your application and log out again.
-Therefore will will write a basic login form, with which you will request an oAuth access token to look in to your shopping list.

-- Login-Form
-- Forwarding Login to your auth handler
-- ...
-TBD
+We are going to build a fullstack web application with you.
+This will be a guided workshop, where we are going to build a shareable shopping list.
+With this sample fullstack application, you can create, share and edit shopping lists with other people (e.g. your family or room mates).

+Stay tuned!

+If you like to attend RVSP [here](https://www.meetup.com/rust-basel/events/299933581/?utm_medium=referral&utm_campaign=share-btn_savedevents_share_modal&utm_source=link).
+As we only have place for 20 people, RSVP early!
+It will be in the [Markthalle](https://altemarkthalle.ch/) 200 meters from the SBB Basel Train Station.

+See you there! :)

+Best

+Roland & Yasin